anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-sorting-merge.md

 * [PythonDS3 5.11 Merge Sort](https://runestone.academy/ns/books/published/pythonds3/SortSearch/TheMergeSort.html?mode=browsing)

 ## Checks
-Draw out the merging after the following split.
+Draw out the merging after the following split of the list `["ant", "dragon", "zero", "cold", "azure", "boy", "fix"]`.
 Your diagram should look similar to Figure 11 from the reading.
 Upload a picture of your merging diagram to Moodle.

 ![A diagram of a merge sort split](/classes/111-w26/mergesort_prep.png)